 He finds that these huge fish will bite a variety of baits.
 Some of his favorites are squid, sand shrimp and anchovies.
 And when the smelt (late winter) or shad (late spring) start running, those popular fish make outstanding sturgeon bait.

-Sturgeon Fishing in the Columbia River Estuary
+Columbia River Estuary

 The river widens out near the port towns of Astoria, Warrenton and Hammond as it enters the Pacific Ocean.